11DE784A/11DE784A.github.io/_posts/2024-03-14-an-outline-for-wittens-analytic-continuation-of-chern-simons-theory.markdown

 excerpt: I hate reading long PDFs that do not have an outline attached.
 So, I spent one afternoon making an outline for arXiv:1001.2933, when I should have been reading it.
 ---

 I hate reading long PDFs that do not have an outline attached.
-I spent one afternoon making an outline for Witten's _Analytic Continuation of Chern–Simons Theory_, when I should have been reading it.
+So, I spent one afternoon making an outline for Witten's _Analytic Continuation of Chern–Simons Theory_, when I should have been reading it.